 How do content creators report their taxable income?

 Whether your online activities are a full-time job or just a side gig, they're considered a business.
 Filing taxes for content creators follows the same process as other self-employed individuals.
 As a result, you report your income from your content creation activities on Schedule C, Profit or Loss From Business.
 Schedule C is also the tax form you use to report the expenses and deductions related to your content creation business.
 Subtracting your content creator tax write-offs from your gross income will yield the net profit or loss from your business.
 Tax forms for social media influencers are the same ones many small businesses use.
+If you have more than one side gig, or have a side gig and a full-time job, you will need to file taxes for multiple jobs.

 What expenses can I deduct as an influencer or content creator?